-- The use of the chromebook and computer is a privilege which may be taken away if the student uses the computer, the network, or the internet improperly, or causes damage to computer hardware or software or any electronic media. - 2.
+- 1. The use of the chromebook and computer is a privilege which may be taken away if the student uses the computer, the network, or the internet improperly, or causes damage to computer hardware or software or any electronic media. - 2.
 Saint Paul Catholic School may remove any inappropriate or objectionable material from the chromebooks or computers.
 We also reserve the right to block objectionable sites for all users if they have little or no educational value. - The chromebooks / computers are to be used only for school work as directed by the teacher or staff member. - 4.
 Each student is responsible for good behavior while using the chromebook, computer and network.
 Improper use will lead to loss of computer privileges for the student. - 5.
 The student may only log on and use the Network and/or internet under the immediate supervision of a staff member. - 6.
+If sites are brought to the attention of the school administration by students, parents, or other individuals, the school reserves the right to address the behavior in accordance with diocesan/school policies, as well as civil laws. - 7.
 Even if the agreement is not signed by the parent, student, or staff member improper use of the chromebook, computer, the network, or internet will be reason for loss of the privilege at school as determined by the principal.